pauby/hugo-theme-skye/FRONTMATTER.md

 ### commentsDisable

-If true, this disables the showing of comments on the page or even the comment modules (Disqus, Hashover etc.).
+If true, this disables the showing of comments on the page or even the comment modules.

 ``` toml
 commentsDisable = true